TheMarlboroMan/renoir_engine/README.md

 Renoir Engine Mark VI.
 ======================

+# Archiving:

+As of December of 2021 I am archiving this repository.
+The Renoir engine has powered many applications along these years, but it is time to retire it from development and adopt new, more modular approaches.

 # About

 This is my very own framework (more like... set of tools) for developing PHP applications.
 The legacy code is actually very old, but I am working very hard on creating a new version.